ndonyemark/marksgallery/README.md

 # SNAP

-An application that allows us to create delete update, retrieve info from a database
+A basic django application that allows us to upload images to the database

 ## Author